amazon-ion/ion-docs/rfcs/ion_templates.md

   occupation: SDE
 }
 ```
+// TS: So, cunningly?, we cannot skip when we are defining a template that depends on another template, right?
+// TS: At template definition time `{#0}` has a different meaning than when used as a param to an invocation not inside a `$ion_symbol_table`,
+// TS: or am I reading this incorrectly?

 ### Suppressing trailing template values

 Trailing values in the template definition can be suppressed by not passing enough parameters to define them at the
 invocation site:

 ```js